Epy Quizon

-Jeffrey Smith Quizon (born January 23, 1973), professionally known as Epy Quizon, is a Filipino actor, television host and the son of comedian Dolphy.
+Jeffrey "Epy" Smith Quizon is a Filipino actor, television host and the son of comedian Dolphy.

-Early life
+Early life and background

-Born Jeffrey Smith Quizon on January 23, 1973.
-He is the youngest of four siblings.
+Jeffrey Smith Quizon is the youngest of four siblings.
 He is the son of former actress Pamela Ponti (real name Alice Smith) with Dolphy.
+He studied at De La Salle University but discontinued his studies in 1996, leaving only his thesis incomplete.